vishvAsa/vedAH_yajuH/Rk/shAkalam/aitareya-brAhmaNam/haug/00/CONTENTS.md

 --. vii-viii Introduction

 ... ix--1v FIRST BOOK.
 CHAPTER 1.
-The Dîkṣanîya Isti, with the Initiatory Rites
+The Dīkṣanīya Isti, with the Initiatory Rites

 1- 11 CHAPTER 2.
-Prāyanîya İṣçi
+Prāyanīya İṣçi

 ...
 11-18 CHAPTER 3, The buying and bringing of the Soma.
 The producing of Fire by